afontainec/chinchay-docs/docs/docs/overview.md

 And the answer is a flexible RESTful API.
 If you do not know what a RESTful API I recommend to read [this article](https://restfulapi.net/).
 In a nutshet a RESTful API is an architectural style presented by Roy Fielding that suggest a way to model the client-server interaction.

-Not everyone API that say its REST actually is REST.
+Not everyone API that say it's REST actually is REST.
 Most of the APIs out there who declare themselfs as REST APIs actually their are not.
 REST enforces some strict protocols which are hardly ever filfilled.
 Aaaand enter Chinchay, Chinchay will separate the code in **layered system**  which is **stateless** and **cacheable**.
 Moreover, to make a **uniform interface** it a has fully flexible **HATEOAS generator**.

 ### HATEOAS

 HATEOAS is one of the most distintive features of a REST API and is hardly ever present.
 HATEOAS tries to mimic our real-life browsing, when we visit a page all the posible links are presented (as buttons, images, etc).
 HATEOAS aims to do the same, which every API request a list of followup links are given.
-However, doing so its a pain in the *** for the developer, he is responsible to, for every API request, return all the followup link.
+However, doing so it's a pain in the *** for the developer, he is responsible to, for every API request, return all the followup link.
 So guess what does chinchay do?
-Yes it will make it veeery easy to do so with its [HATEOAS generator](./hateoas).
+Yes it will make it veeery easy to do so with it's [HATEOAS generator](./hateoas).

 You can read more about [HATEOAS here](https://restfulapi.net/hateoas/).

 ### Client Queries

 Well so we now have a RESTful API with HATEOAS, is that a _good_ api?
 Well, not necessarily...
 A _GOOD_ API is an API that is both elegant and useful.
-The elegant :white_check_mark: (its REST, so yeah it is elegant) but how do we make it useful?
+The elegant :white_check_mark: (it's REST, so yeah it is elegant) but how do we make it useful?

 For it to be useful, the client must be able to extract the information it needs through it.
 Chinchay provides a complete flexible interface where the client can build specific queries to consult information.
 The backend developer does not need to do a different API endpoint for each client need, with a few endpoint and a flexible querying interface everything is possible.
 Read more on how to do so [here](./clientside).